“One day you’ll write about your relationship with food,” my counselor said.

 So, I have been anxiously awaiting the arrival of this season's first box.
 We have signed up for a half share and so we get a box every other week from Delvin Farms.
 Our box yesterday included some amazing strawberries (those are almost gone and won't last 24 hours), squash, sweet potatoes, romaine lettuce, kale, collard greens, green onions and broccoli.
 I can't get our son to eat strawberries from the grocery store but he was eating these straight out of the box before we ever got home and washed them.
 We had a salad last night.
 I plan to make kale chips and a broccoli salad today.
 We'll grill squash this weekend.
 Yes, it takes time to prepare these foods and I do not always love being in the kitchen.
 But, I realize this is a vital aspect to my family's overall health.
 And, I've been reminded recently by illness that when I do not put forth the time to fuel my body and stay well, I have to find the time to recover from being sick.

 Consider the goodness that gardening, visiting your farmer's market or joining a CSA could do for your body, mind and spirit.
-I am working to compile a list of local resources for CSAs, Farmer's Markets and other community opportunities for local vegetables in middle Tennessee.
+I am working to compile a list of local resources for CSAs, Farmer's Markets and other community opportunities for local food in middle Tennessee.
 If you have links, post them here or feel free to send them directly to me via email.
 You will find the resources I've already compiled on this site under the local resources tab.
 Also, my friend, Jen, plans to blog regularly with photos and recipes from her CSA share.
 So, get inspired and take the chance to enjoy the goodness that God's gift of fruits and vegetables can bring to your body, mind and spirit.
 It really is a miracle that I crave kale chips these days over potato chips!
 Give it a try and your body, mind and spirit may just thank you!

 Then God said, "I now give to you all the plants on the earth that yield seeds and all the trees whose fruit produces its seeds within it.
 These will be your food."